Spring time fertlilising

 Regardless of which variety of lawn you have, the best time to apply Spring time fertiliser in South Australia is typically now.
 This gives the lawn enough time to use the stored nutrients it carried over from Autumn.
 If you fertilised your lawn in Autumn, the lawn would have most likely used some of that and kept a bit stored in a crystallised state for it to draw on in the early part of Spring.
 Holding off till October gives your lawn a chance to use that up before you apply more.

-When it comes to Spring fertilising, I would recommend a complete, mineral fertiliser such as Paul Munns Greenkeper rather than an organic type.
+When it comes to Spring fertilising, I would recommend a complete, mineral fertiliser such as Paul Munns Greenkeeper rather than an organic type.
 Organic fertilisers are good and certainly have their place but simply don’t have enough available nutrients to deliver what the lawn needs during Spring.
 Springtime fertilisers should include Nitrogen (N), phosphorous (P), potassium (K) and trace elements like iron, zinc, copper, boron, molybdenum and manganese.
 On the back of every fertiliser bag, there is a small table showing you what’s in the fertiliser and how much of each element.
 This is called the fertiliser analysis.
 An ideal analysis for a lawn during Spring looks like this:

 Nitrogen (N): Around 12%